 Day 1 (land): Experience teaches us that people prefer to give themselves at least a full day to recover from the flight, adjust to the time zone and explore a little on their own.
 We are therefore including a night at a chic Bed and Breakfast close to Edinburgh city centre before you meet your tour guide.

-While in the City, visit he National Museum of Scotland to see key West Highland artefacts such as the books of Clanranald, sculptures, weaponry and the sections on the Lordship of the Isles and the Jacobites.
+While in the City, visit he National Museum of Scotland to see key West Highland artefacts such as the sculptures, weaponry and the sections on the Lordship of the Isles and the Highland clans.

 Day 3 (land): We drive deeper into the West Highlands.
 A seaside visit to the ancient crosses at Kilmory and Castle Sween – Scotland’s first stone-built fortress.
 Then on to Saddell, one of the original centres of the Macdonald Lords of the Isles.